irbraun/oats/README.md

 4. Constructing similarity networks for text descriptions using the above methods.
 5. Training and testing machine learning models for combining methods to join networks.

-#### Jupyter Notebook
-A sample Jupyter notebook which uses some of the methods available in this package is provided, with an explaination of the workflow to used to answer some simple question about a dataset of natural language phenotype descriptions.
-The notebook includes sections for loading datasets, filtering and manipulating datasets, generating ontology term annotations, calculating text similarity with a variety of methods, and merging this data with additional biological datasets such as information on biochemical pathway membership.
-This notebook is intended as a small overview of the functions provided in this package.

 ### Feedback
 This package is a work in progress.
 Send any feedback, questions, or suggestions to irbraun at iastate dot edu.